United States Army: Combat maneuver organizations

-The U.S. Army's conventional combat capability currently consists of 11 active divisions and 1 non-deployable division headquarters (7th Infantry Division) as well as several independent maneuver units.
+The U.S. Army's conventional combat capability currently consists of 12 active divisions as well as several independent maneuver units.
+The 2nd Infantry Division, based in South Korea, is the only active duty division that does not have permanently assigned brigade combat teams (BCTs).
+The 2nd Infantry Division relies on rotational Stryker BCTs from other divisions based stateside to fulfill the necessary combat-arms role.

 From 2013 through 2017, the Army sustained organizational and end-strength reductions after several years of growth.
 In June 2013, the Army announced plans to downsize to 32 active brigade combat teams by 2015 to match a reduction in active-duty strength to 490,000 soldiers.
 Army Chief of Staff Raymond Odierno projected that the Army was to shrink to "450,000 in the active component, 335,000 in the National Guard and 195,000 in U.S. Army Reserve" by 2018.
 However, this plan was scrapped by the incoming Trump administration, with subsequent plans to expand the Army by 16,000 soldiers to a total of 476,000 by October 2017.
 The National Guard and the Army Reserve will see a smaller expansion.

 The Army's maneuver organization was most recently altered by the reorganization of United States Army Alaska into the 11th Airborne Division, transferring the 1st and 4th Brigade Combat Teams of the 25th Infantry Division under a separate operational headquarters to reflect the brigades' distinct, Arctic-oriented mission.
 As part of the reorganization, the 1–11 (formerly 1–25) Stryker Brigade Combat Team will reorganize as an Infantry Brigade Combat Team.
 Following this transition, the active component BCTs will number 11 Armored brigades, 6 Stryker brigades, and 14 Infantry brigades.

 Within the Army National Guard and United States Army Reserve, there are a further eight divisions, 27 brigade combat teams, additional combat support and combat service support brigades, and independent cavalry, infantry, artillery, aviation, engineer, and support battalions.
 The Army Reserve in particular provides virtually all psychological operations and civil affairs units.